applanga/sketch/README.md

 **Check/Fix File Options**

 * *Link Sketch text with existing Applanga IDs*: this option tries to match the text in the file with existing Applanga IDs.
 It's similar to Merge Sketch text with existing Applanga strings in download options, but is not limited to selections.
 * *Remove all linking to Applanga IDs*: this option allows users to unlink Applanga string IDs from a previously uploaded  Sketch file.
-When users upload a previously Applanga-integrated file to a new project, the existing Applanaga IDs can cause issues with the upload to the new project.
+When users upload a previously Applanga-integrated file to a new project, the existing Applanga IDs can cause issues with the upload to the new project.
 This option prevents issues with both uploading and downloading content from Applanga.
 * *Migrate IDs to new plugin version*: Applanga plugin update from version 1.* to 2.* changed how string IDs are stored; this option will migrate this string Id storage method if you have previously uploaded the same Sketch project with the Version 1.* plugin.
 This migration will **not** happen automatically during the upload or download process.

 <br />